-About 50% of women will experience changes to their vaginal health during and after menopause.1 Although common, these changes — which can include vaginal atrophy, dryness, tightness, infection, vaginal pH imbalance, odor and thinning tissues — can be physically and emotionally challenging.
+About 50% of women will experience vaginal changes during and after menopause.1 Although common, these changes — which can include vaginal atrophy, dryness, tightness, infection, vaginal pH imbalance, odor, and thinning tissues — can be physically and emotionally challenging.
 Yet as many as 90% of women who experience these symptoms don’t seek treatment for them.2

 For some women, menopause may be the first time they’ve experienced issues related to their vaginal health.
 They may not understand why these changes are happening, or what they can do to support better vaginal health through menopause and beyond.